 The Iron on the Dress is in response to Amy Dillwyn’s first steps of divorcing societal restraints and expectations.
 Many times she refers to herself as molten metal, a furnace.
 The act of pouring metal over the dress alludes to the developing world of industry in Amy’s later life and the breaking out from conforming, moving from the path that was set onto one of her own makings, and the celebration of this road she carved for herself.

 Amy Dilwyn kept diaries throughout her life.
 The Pieces of Me are mono-prints of one personal diary that had large sections cut out.
 In removing these pieces, Dilwyn appears to be editing herself from or for herself.

 Amy often used clothes to illustrate limits and cultural restraints.
 This was evident in the novel Jill, both when the character Kitty needed to remove her clothes to escape from her captives, and also when Jill wanted to play mud-larking as a child.
-In both circumstances she removed the debilitating factor, her clothes.
-In this pieces, I took this literally and removed parts of the 100 year old wedding dress and nailed the fabric to body parts illustrating the cultural restrictions Amy alludes to in the form clothes.
+In both circumstances, she removed the debilitating factor, her clothes.
+In these pieces, I took this literally and removed parts of the 100-year-old wedding dress and nailed the fabric to body parts illustrating the cultural restrictions Amy alludes to in the form of clothes.
 These were later cast in iron.